PanchananNath/MLIR_Tutorials/README.md

 # Part 1 - What is MLIR?

-Content for Part 1.

 ---

 # Part 2 - Memory in MLIR

-Content for Part 2.

 ---

 # Part 3 - Affine Dialect and OpenMP

-Content for Part 3.

 ---

 # Part 4 - Linear Algebra and Linalg

-Content for Part 4.

 ---

 # Part 5 - Neural Networks and Tensors

-Content for Part 5.

 ---

 # Part 6 - e-graphs and Term Rewriting

-Content for Part 6.

 ---

 # Part 7 - NVIDIA GPU Execution

-Content for Part 7.

 ---

 # Part 8 - Transformer Architecture

-Content for Part 8.

 ---

 # Part 9 - Superoptimizing Deep Learning

-Content for Part 9.